MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 1. In the **New Guide View Configuration** page, enter the following information:

-   - **Name**: A name to idenfity this configuration record, such as Custom Tab View.
-This name is not used for the tab name on HoloLens.
+   - **Name**: A name to identify this configuration record, such as Custom Tab View.
+This name isn't used for the tab name on HoloLens.

    - **Saved Query ID**: The record ID that you saved.
 This value isn't validated, so copy it carefully to ensure that it's correct.